 2 bedroom Mid Terraced House for sale

 Scotland Street, Hanover

 360 degree virtual reality walk through tour of this property is available at www.qsalesandlettings.co.uk

 Scotland Street is a delightful residential street running between Southover Street and Albion Hill in the heart of bohemian Hanover.
 The area continues to be a huge draw for young professionals and families keen to take advantage of its central location, and easy access to Brighton Station and the seafront.

-The property itself is an attractive mid-terrace Victorian cottage with well-proportioned accommodation arranged across three floors.
+The property itself is an attractive mid-terrace Victorian cottage with well-proportioned accommodation arranged across two floors.
 Access from the street is into the open plan living area which provides a wonderful entertaining space.
 The current owner has arranged the room with a lounge area to the front with a feature fireplace providing a focal point.
 To the rear is the dining area with large windows providing plenty of natural light.
 Original floor boards run the length of the room adding a touch of class, while fitted shelves to the alcoves provide plenty of storage.
 An open staircase rises to the first floor, while a glass panel door leads through to the kitchen which has been finished with a range of wall and base level units.
 The bathroom, which comprises a modern white suite, is to the rear.
 The patio garden is an unusual split level arrangement which maximises both space and sunshine.
 Upstairs can be found two double bedrooms, of which the master is a particularly impressive size.
-On the second floor is a useful attic room which is accessed via a ladder from the first floor landing.
+The property benefits further by having a boarded loft space accessed via a pull down ladder.